-If you train with us, you will work with experienced, expert professionals and you will have the opportunity to work in 'Outstanding' and 'Good' Primary and Secondary Schools across Birmingham, Sandwell and Dudley.
+If you train with us, you will work with experienced, expert professionals and you will have the opportunity to work in 'Outstanding' and 'Good' Primary and Secondary Schools across Birmingham, Sandwell, Walsall and Dudley

 You will achieve Qualified Teacher Status and a Post-graduate Certificate in Education, including Master's level credits from Newman University College, an outstanding Higher Education provider.
 The PGCE is internationally recognised, and portable.